MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/starter-cards.md

 ## Account details

 This design focuses on a high-level summary of an individual sales opportunity.
 It displays the company name, opportunity status, opportunity score, estimated revenue, and account owner.
 Additionally, it contains buttons for users to explore the content further.
+To download the ready-to-use sample, [account details](https://github.com/OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/tree/main/samples/account).

 # [Desktop](#tab/desktop9)